Just a whole bunch of places in the State of Georgia that I have visited.

 Magnolia Springs contains a spring.
 Who would of thought?
 The park, which is in southeastern-ish Georgia, has a various collection of things to do such as swimming, boating, fishing, hiking and wildlife viewing.
 Plus, a very nice campground.

-Jana Irving Munching away.
+Wandering Jana Munching away.

 George Smith State Park